zbcoding/CVR-Nameplates-Mod/README.md

 ![example mic on 1](https://user-images.githubusercontent.com/56856630/182332082-aeea3186-19d4-42ee-b74f-7d149a662c33.png)

 ## Installation:
-#### Install Melonloader first separately or with [CVRMelonAssistant](https://github.com/UnusualNorm/CVRMelonAssistant).
+#### Install Melonloader first separately, or with [CVRMelonAssistant](https://github.com/UnusualNorm/CVRMelonAssistant).
 Put the .dll into the mods folder where your Chillout game is located.
 Usually at /steamapps/common/ChilloutVR/Mods

 ## Customization:
 #### Can manually set colors and other values in PlatesManagerConfig.Json